 - Turn bag RSO through the gap in the lining, fold the fabric at the gap inside and do an edgestitch then press the bag.

-- Push the lining inside the outer bag then make the ears.
+- Push the lining inside the outer bag.

-- Using the ears template, draw an ear onto the wrong sides of the ear fabrics.
+- Make the ear pieces.
+Using the ears template, draw an ear onto the wrong sides of the ear fabrics.

 - Iron the interfacing onto the wrong sides of 2 ear fabrics.